 – working frequency information in the message part of the sequence, if appropriate,

-– usually “end of sequence” signal “RQ”.
-However, if the coast station knows that the ship station cannot respond or the call is to a group of ships the frequency is omitted and the end of sequence signal should be 127, in which case the following procedures (§ 2.2) relating to an acknowledgement are not applicable.
+– usually “end of sequence” signal “acknowledge RQ” (symbol No.117).
+However, if the coast station knows that the ship station cannot respond or the call is to a group of ships the end of sequence signal should be “EOS” (symbol No.127), in which case the following procedures (§ A2-2.2) relating to an acknowledgement are not applicable.

-2.1.2 The coast station verifies the calling sequence.
+A2-2.1.2 The coast station verifies the calling sequence.